 3. Mirrors facing the door

 'I tell my clients to refrain from using mirrors that face the entry door,' Swati says.
 'What exactly are you reflecting in the mirror?'
 There’s another reason to rethink.
-The designer warns that placing your mirror opposite your door is bad feng shui, so it could be affecting your entryway in ways beyond its aesthetic.
+The designer warns that placing your mirror opposite your door is bad entryway Feng Shui, so it could be affecting your entryway in ways beyond its aesthetic.

 If you're looking for more effective hallway mirror ideas, Swati recommends placing them 'opposite a window or opposite a beautiful piece of art' so you can spread light and color throughout the space.